JerelHJ/ID-Assignment/README.md

 - Footer

-    -Applied animations on Footer whereby when the cursor is hovered over, the color will change.
+    - Applied animations on Footer whereby when the cursor is hovered over, the color will change.
+    - Scroll reveal downwards animation
     - **All contents for this webpage are responsive and it caters to 3 different size device.**

+- Contact Us Page(Contact.html)
+    - The elevating animation when click on the text box.
+    - Could not send the form when the text box is not filled up

 ## Colors
 - Homepage (index.html)